shuike520/Hectoor.github.io/README.md

-# Hectoor.Z Blog
+# shuike Blog

 ## Thanks

-This theme is forked from [Huxpro/huxblog-boilerplate](https://github.com/Huxpro/huxblog-boilerplate).
+This theme is forked from [Hector Cheung](https://github.com/Hectoor).
 Thanks a lot!